Paula's Body Shop

 Methods

-• Tok Sen (hammer massage)
+• Vibrational therapies like Tok Sen (hammer massage) and BioSyntonie (subatomic) and others TBD

-• Gua Sha (gentle scraping)
+• Gua Sha (gentle, smooth, strategically repetitive scraping)

 Modern vs. Ancient Methods

-Muscle vs. Fascia
+Muscle vs. Connective Tissue

 The Missing Link in Bodywork Education and Practice